ajs67/Snake-Game/README.md

 You increase your score by eating more apples, as you eat more apples, the snake becomes longer.

+Every few apples you eat, a bonus star worth extra points appears...

+But it only lasts a limited time, so quickly catch it.

 Good Luck, and have fun!
 ---------------------------------------------------